 A Runner Friendly Community should be able to prove that organizations and businesses work together in a positive manner to promote running as a healthy exercise and sport.

-- A Runner Friendly Community is home to one or more nonprofit RRCA running clubs whose mission is to promote running as healthy exercise and a sport.
-Nonprofit running organizations are designed to benefit society.
-While for-profit businesses may have a similar mission, nonprofit running organizations are an important element of a runner friendly community.
+- A Runner Friendly Community is home to one or more RRCA running clubs.
 The running clubs should host regular group runs, host races, and host social events.
 The membership fees for these running clubs should be affordable.

-- A Runner Friendly Community ideally has a specialty running store along with other runner friendly businesses.
+- A Runner Friendly Community ideally has a run specialty store along with other runner friendly businesses.
 Runner friendly businesses (coffee shops, restaurants, other merchants, etc) are engaged with the running community.
-They host group runs and offer discounts to local running club members; are willing to serve as a pre or post run meeting spot; share their parking lots during non-business hours; allow runners to use their bathroom facilities as needed; serve as safe places that runners can stop at if they need to use the phone or get out of unsafe weather, or fill a water bottle to prevent dehydration; and support clubs through race sponsorships including in-kind donations, publicity, etc.
+They host group runs and offer discounts to local running club members; are willing to serve as a pre- or post-run meeting spot; allow runners to use their bathroom facilities as needed; serve as safe places that runners can stop at in an emergency, fill a water bottle; and support clubs through race sponsorships including in-kind donations, publicity, etc.

-- Runner friendly businesses should be willing to hang the RRCA Runner Friendly Business static window decals in a window letting runners know the business supports the running community and is a safe place for runners in times of need.
-Businesses or RRCA members can purchase RRCA Runner Friendly Business static window decals to hang in advance of applying for the designation to show that local businesses are runner friendly.
-RRCA members are encourage to purchase the Runner Friendly Business window decals and designate local businesses as runner friendly.
-Download the Runner Friendly Business fact sheet to customize and share with local businesses.
+- Runner friendly businesses should be willing to hang the RRCA Runner Friendly Business static window decals in a window letting runners know the business supports the running community and is a safe place for runners in times of need. .

-A Runner Friendly Community Should be able to prove that it has positive relationships between the running community and local government:
+A Runner Friendly Community Should be able to prove a positive relationship exists between the running community and the local governmen.

-- Race permits issued for preferred course locations and dates.
+- Race permits are issued for preferred course locations and dates.

-- Law enforcement is a positive partner in event planning as opposed to a roadblock – excessive fees, scheduling challenges, etc.
+- Law enforcement is a positive partner in event planning as opposed to a roadblock.

-- Law enforcement pro-actively supports pedestrian rights, address complaints about pedestrian safety including monitoring dangerous intersections, etc.
+- Law enforcement pro-actively supports pedestrian rights, addresses complaints about pedestrian safety, including monitoring dangerous intersections, and more.

 - No to low reports of crime on pedestrian networks with runner/pedestrian safety measures in place and areas patrolled regularly by law enforcement.
 Community responds to runner complaints by sending officers to locations.

-- Community (park board, city officials, local health dept, running clubs and stores) actively promote physical fitness, including running, as part of a healthy lifestyle.
+- Community (park board, city officials, local health dept, running clubs and stores) actively promotes physical fitness, including running, as part of a healthy lifestyle.

-- Youth running programs (track, cross country, youth clubs) are in place in area schools (grade, middle, high) or hosted through the local running club.
+- Host youth running programs (track, cross country, youth clubs) in area schools (grade, middle, high), or hosted through the local running club.

-- Community should have a Physical Activity promotion outreach plan that includes information about local running clubs and events.
+- Have a Physical Activity promotion outreach plan that includes information about local running clubs and events.
 The local community plan should relate to the National Physical Activity Plan.